villekf/OMEGA-doc/docs/source/algorithms.rst

 | Recommended algorithms when regularization is not used (CT): LSQR, CGLS, PDHG
 | Recommended algorithms with regularization (CT): PDHG, PKMA

-When in doubt, use PDHG.
+When in doubt, use PDHG with measurement-based filtering preconditioner.

 FDK/FBP
 ^^^^^^^

 Simple filtered backprojection.
-Scaling is currently incorrect and as such the numerical values are not comparable to iterative methods.
+Scaling is currently incorrect for PET and SPECT data (CT should be fine) and as such the numerical values are not comparable to iterative methods.
 However, the image itself looks fine.
 GPU-based algorithm only.
 Useful for testing purposes as it is a very fast method.
 Also useful for very high-dimensional µCT data.